stefoxp/head-first-design-patterns/welcome_to_design_patterns.md

-# 1 Welcome to Design Patterns
+# 01 Welcome to Design Patterns

-## Design principles (a)
+## Design principles

-a1.
-Identify the aspects of your application that vary and separate them (**encapsulate** it) from what stays the same
+1. Identify the aspects of your application that vary and separate them (**encapsulate** it) from what stays the same

-a2.
-Program to an interface, not an implementation.
+2. Program to an interface, not an implementation.
 Program to an interface really means Program to a **supertype** (abstract class or interface)

 Example: